philogicae/torrent-search-mcp/README.md

 This application requires a passkey if you want to interact with YggTorrent.

 1.  **Find your Passkey**: On the YggTorrent website, navigate to `Mon compte` -> `PASSKEY` field.
-2.  **Set Environment Variable**: The application reads the passkey from the `YGG_PASSKEY` environment variable.
-The recommended way to set this is by creating a `.env` file in your project's root directory.
+2.  **Set Environment Variables**: The application reads configuration from environment variables.
+The recommended way to set them is by creating a `.env` file in your project's root directory.
 The application will load it automatically.
+See `.env.example` for all available options.

 ### Installation